 Current Studies

-Dr. Buckner has been involved in several NIH grants as PI, co-PI, consultant, and sponsor and is currently Project Director on a graduate education training grant from the US Department of Health & Human Services' HRSA.
+Dr. Buckner has been involved in several NIH grants as PI, co-PI, consultant, and sponsor and was Project Director on a graduate education training grant from the US Department of Health & Human Services.
 She has also received awards from organizations such as the American Psychological Association, College on Problems of Drug Dependence, Anxiety Disorders Association of America, and Association for Behavioral and Cognitive Therapies (ABCT) Addictive Behaviors & Anxiety Disorders Special Interest Groups.
 Undergraduate and graduate students working under Dr. Buckner’s supervision have received awards from NIH as well as the American Psychological Association and Association for Behavioral and Cognitive Therapies (ABCT) Addictive Behaviors & Anxiety Disorders Special Interest Groups.

 Current projects include: